Shotover Jetboat ride is one of the very most popular things to do in Queenstown.

 Affiliate disclaimer telling readers that if they click on any of the red links on my website, I may receive a small bit of compensation at no additional cost to them.

-Bucket List Things to Do in Queenstown
+Top Bucket List Adventures in Queenstown

 Shotover Jetboat ride is one of the very most popular things to do in Queenstown.
 Image shows people screaming and smiling as the red boat ships them through the canyons.